 The French Immersion program is offered from K to 7 and focuses on strong-oral language development and encouraging authentic use of French through cultural activities such as francophone musicians, authors, scientists, artists, amongst others.
 Students in French Immersion have the opportunity to compete in speaking contests, interact with a French language monitor from Québec and participate in cultural activities such as Carnaval.

 Currently, Ecole Frank Ross is working to enhance the resources and opportunities for students to engage in design-thinking and apply skills in areas such as coding, robotics, and scientific inquiry.
-Students at EFR participate annually in science fair at the school and we regularly send competitors to the regional event.
+Students at EFR participate in science fair at the school and we regularly send competitors to the regional event.
 Our library is working hard to encourage maker activities, spaces, and days as well as enhance our resource collection for STEM (Science, Technology, Engineering, and Math) learning.
+Our upper intermediate classes also have the opportunity to engage in a rotation of ADST to expose students to different areas of interest and curriculum.
+We strive to provide École Frank Ross students with unique learning opportunities to further their personal growth and provide them the skills to be successful in the 21st century.